rooklift/halite2_rush_theory/README.md

 Our theory of combat suffers from literal edge and corner cases: we will generally be backing away from enemy ships, possibly leading to us running out of space.
 For example, see [this game](https://halite.io/play/?game_id=7066056) at around turn 67.
 Dealing with this meant setting up the fitness function to dislike being near the edge; in [this game](https://halite.io/play/?game_id=7093903) the ships steer sharply around turn 30 to avoid getting within 20 of the edge.

 Our theory also doesn't take into account differences in ship health.
 If a 63 health ship fights a 127 health ship, they will do the same damage to each other (which is an acceptable draw according to our theory) but one will die.
+In [this game](https://halite.io/play/?game_id=7095394) I temporarily fall behind on ships (though not on total health).
 I never bothered worrying about this.

 Sometimes two bots will get into a situation where neither is willing to move.
 I try to detect such situations and then use the fact that I have perfect prediction to make perfectly destructive moves.
 I still use the genetic algorithm, but with a different fitness function.
 [This game](https://halite.io/play/?game_id=7002532) shows the result, at about turn 168.